Cuba Agriculture Tour

 Walking tour of Old Havana, a UNESCO world heritage site.
 Havana was founded in 1519 by the Spanish who preferred a protected natural harbor to anchor their galleons between the Olde and New World.
 Leaving Havana, we travel southeastward close to the sea to a typical rural town, then continue to a small farm run by a cooperative.
 Enjoy a fresh, traditional farm-to-table Cuban lunch.
 Continue to Trinidad, over 500 years old, known as one of the best preserved colonial towns in the Caribbean.
 Trinidad is also UNESCO world heritage protected.
 Check into your casa particulares, a unique result of home owners being allowed to transform their dwellings into bed and breakfast accommodations.
 Dinner will be served at the casa and will give everyone a chance to interact, meet local people and learn about the local culture.

 After breakfast, visit a local produce market.
 Continue past a local school where you will learn about the school system.
-A treat awaits train enthusiasts who can view a steam locomotive that use to haul sugar out of the valley.
+A treat awaits train enthusiasts who can view a steam locomotive that was used to haul sugar out of the valley.
 Enjoy incredible views of the Sierra del Escambray mountains and the Val de los Ingenios, on a train transport to Manaca Iznaga, a sugar estate established in 1750.
 Continue to the Mill Valley museum to see equipment used for sugar production in the mid 19th Century.
 Return to casa to relax and refresh.
 Optional walking tour of Trinidad city center including historical museum.
 Dinner in restaurant this evening overlooking the lights of the city.
 Other options include salsa lessons and live music.

 For early risers, travel to a local fishermen’s village to see them return with their catch and then market and sell it directly.
 Return to casa for breakfast.
 See a peso store and bodega.
 Continue to the countryside to learn more about private small agricultural enterprises, repairing classic cars, and charcoal production.
 Lunch at a privately-owned restaurant.
 After lunch, step back in time and climb into 40s and 50s era classic cars for a cruise past the local beach with photo ops.
 Return to Trinidad for rest of afternoon free and dinner on own.